After training at London's Central School, I made my professional debut in a 1962

 ANDORRA, Jackie in HAY FEVER, Kattrin in MOTHER COURAGE, Miss Prue in LOVE FOR LOVE, and

-Margaret in MUCH ADO ABOUT NOTHING which kept me busy for the next three years.
+Margaret in MUCH ADO ABOUT NOTHING which kept her busy for the next three years.
 During

-that time I appeared in films such as TOM JONES, GIRL WITH GREEN EYES and THE DEADLY
+that time she appeared in films such as TOM JONES, GIRL WITH GREEN EYES and THE DEADLY

 AFFAIR.
-My big chance came in 1966 with the title role in GEORGY
+Her big chance came in 1966 with the title role in GEORGY

-GIRL, which earned me the New York Film Critics Award, the Golden Globe®
+GIRL, which earned her the New York Film Critics Award, the Golden Globe®

 and an Oscar® nomination.

-In 1967 I made my Broadway debut in BLACK COMEDY with
+In 1967 she made her Broadway debut in BLACK COMEDY with

 Michael Crawford and Geraldine Page.
 London appearances included Michael Frayn's